Code-Institute-Submissions/Milestone-Project-55/README.md

 The project was tested on development tools in Google Chrome and the responsiveness of mobile devices was also tested.

-One of the testing steps was on W3C Markup Validation and W3C CSS validation.
+The first of the testing steps was on W3C Markup Validation and W3C CSS validation.

+The second of testing steps was http://ami.responsivedesign.is/, which has been used to see how the site performs on different devices and their viewports.
+All pages, links, icons performed as expected on all devices.
+I also used it to create the all-devices.png at the top of this Readme.

-Another step was testing by the Slack community, my mentor from the Code Institut and my friends and family.
+The third step was testing by the Slack community, my mentor from the Code Institute and my friends and family.

-Testing consists in finding any errors that could reveal the incorrect operation of the website during its use.
-The tested website was also on mobile devices.
+Testing consists of finding any errors that could reveal the incorrect operation of the website during its use.
+The website was also tested on mobile devices.

 All problems related to the functioning of the site have been resolved.

 ## Deployment

-My website is hosted on GitHub Pages follow the instructions:
+My website is hosted on GitHub Pages, follow the instructions:

 GitHub Pages
 Navigate to my Github repository - https://github.com/Maras00/Milestone-Project